Sednai/xl_global_views/README.md

 LICENSE AND COPYRIGHT
 ---------------------

-xl_gloval_views extension is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.
+xl_global_views extension is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.

 Krzysztof Nienartowicz & Pavan Deolasee, 2017.